Lab Values and Policies

 You are entitled to 4 weeks of vacation, 8 designated holidays, and 12 sick days per year per university policy.
 You can allocate these as you see fit, and I trust you to keep your own calendar–if you work on a Sunday so you can take a Friday off when family is in town, that is perfectly reasonable.
 For longer vacations, I simply ask that you keep me informed of your plans a month or two in advance.
 For my own part, I often take vacation as: ~1.5 weeks off around the holidays, ~2 weeks off in the summer, and a smattering of long weekends interspersed throughout the year.

 Due to our cross-continental extent, the Brook Lab has many policies in place that support remote work.
-That said, University of Chicago PhD students and postdocs are expected to live in Chicago to attend courses and participate in departmental and lab activities.
+That said, UC Berkeley PhD students and postdocs are expected to live in Berkeley to attend courses and participate in departmental and lab activities.
 Deviations from this practice should be addressed with Cara on a case-by-case basis.

-University of Antananarivo PhD students will be funded to train at the University of Chicago for a minimum of one four week session during the course of their PhD research.
+University of Antananarivo PhD students will be funded to train at UC Berkeley for a minimum of one four week session during the course of their PhD research.
 These trainings will require significant advance planning and flexibility with timing on the part of the student.

 We are a family-friendly lab with several parents on staff.
-Parental leave during employment follows the policies of the University of Chicago, as outlined here.
+Parental leave during employment follows the policies of UC Berkeley, as outlined here.
 That said, I am more than happy to negotiate flexible working arrangements for new parents; please let me know if this becomes an issue under consideration for you, and I am happy to discuss arrangements that will work for both you and the lab.

 Code and data for all projects carried out in the lab must be uploaded to a project folder on our Brook Lab GitHub team platform, where we also store composite datasets available for any lab member to use following clearance from the PI (Cara).
 Use of lab data resources should be accompanied by a data-sharing discussion with the PI, and it is likely that any members of the lab involved in data collection (in particular those based in Madagascar) will need to be included as co-authors on the associated work.

-We keep track of helpful computing resources and tips (including use of the U-Chicago computing cluster, Midway) in our team’s resources on GitHub.
+We keep track of helpful computing resources and tips (including use of the UC Berkeley computing cluster, Savio) in our team’s resources on GitHub.

 Additionally, we also communicate regularly and share progress on Slack.